CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 Data orientated software development can benefit from a specialized focus on varying aspects of data quality.
 Data quality and capabilities to reach certain standards may be assessed similarly to other software-based tests.
 These come in a number of forms and generally follow existing [software testing](https://en.wikipedia.org/wiki/Software_testing) approaches.
-This article will cover just a few tools and techniques for addressing data development testing.
+This article will cover just a few tools and techniques for addressing data quality validation testing.

+One concept we'll use to present these ideas is ["data at rest" vs "data in use"](https://en.wikipedia.org/wiki/Data_at_rest).
+Data at rest is data which changes infrequently, such as a CSV or [Parquet](https://github.com/apache/parquet-format) file.
+Data in use can be considered data which changes frequently, like a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) or database which receives many updates per minute.

-## Data fitness testing
+## Data fitness functions

+[Fitness functions](https://en.wikipedia.org/wiki/Fitness_function) are designed to iteratively test how well certain input meet an expected outcome.

 {% include figure.html image="images/text-vs-book.png" caption="How are a page with some text and a book different?"  %}